Skip to main content

 Testosterone Replacement Therapy (TRT) is a well-established medical treatment for men with clinically low levels of testosterone, a condition known as hypogonadism.
 Symptoms of low testosterone can include fatigue, depression, decreased libido, erectile dysfunction, and reduced muscle mass.
 A standard protocol for TRT in men often involves weekly intramuscular injections of Testosterone Cypionate.

 This is typically combined with other medications to optimize the treatment and minimize potential side effects.
-For example, Gonadorelin may be prescribed to maintain natural testosterone production and fertility, while Anastrozole, an aromatase inhibitor, can be used to block the conversion of testosterone to estrogen, thereby reducing the risk of like gynecomastia.
+For example, Gonadorelin may be prescribed to maintain natural testosterone production and fertility, while Anastrozole, an aromatase inhibitor, can be used to block the conversion of testosterone to estrogen, thereby reducing the risk of side effects like gynecomastia.

 In some cases, Enclomiphene may also be included to support the body’s own production of luteinizing hormone (LH) and follicle-stimulating hormone (FSH), which are crucial for natural testosterone production.